Skip to main content

 Highlighted Activity

-The Northwest 3 Complex Incident Management Team assumed command of the Bachelor Fires Complex Tuesday September 10, 2024.
-The fires include the Little Lava fire located approximately two miles southeast of Little Lava Lake; the Backside fire located west of Mt.
-Bachelor; and multiple lightning-caused fires burning in the wilderness area or at varying levels of suppression or monitoring tactics.
+The Bachelor Complex includes the Little Lava fire located approximately two miles southeast of Little Lava Lake; the Backside fire located west of Mt.
+Bachelor; and multiple lightning-caused fires burning in the wilderness or at varying levels of monitoring and suppression tactics.

 Basic Information